Frequently Asked QuestionsTabs

 Please check that you have entered the log in details correctly.
 If you are still unable to log in it is likely that we have processed your nomination.
 Once the notice moves onto someone else you will be unable to access PAS.
-If you are unable to log in and have not recently nominated please contact the Central Process Unit, Lancashire Constabulary
+If you are unable to log in and have not recently nominated please contact the Safer Roads Unit, Lancashire Constabulary

-We are unable to accept S172 requirement for information forms where an admission is being made electronically and you must still complete, sign and return your form to the Central Process Unit via the Royal Mail.
+We are unable to accept S172 requirement for information forms where an admission is being made electronically and you must still complete, sign and return your form to the Safer Roads Unit via the Royal Mail.
 If you are nominating a driver you can do this online using the online nomination form by logging in here.

 If you are going away for any length of time you should tell us when you return your admission.
 You should also arrange for a redirection on your mail or for someone to forward your post to you if going abroad.

 Q17.
 I haven’t received a Conditional Offer of Fixed Penalty or further correspondence; what should I do?